ujichase/orbit/docs/src/starting/installing.md

 ```
 Copyright (C) 2022 - 2025 Chase Ruskin

 This program is free software, covered by the GNU General Public License.
-There
-is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+Congratulations!
+You are now ready to begin using Orbit.